 - Vermont Soy: Not a restaurant itself, but a producer whose tofu appears in many Burlington kitchens and is worth tracking down at local markets.

-Why Burlington Works So Well for Vegans
+Why Does Burlington Work So Well for Vegans?

 The tight-knit community means restaurants know their customers and respond to their preferences.
 The city’s proximity to exceptional Vermont farms ensures that plant-based menus are always fresh, seasonal, and connected to the land in a tangible way.